AN EARLY ‘STAMP’ OF STUPIDITY

 ‘Well, not really Rob…’ But he wasn’t listening, he was too busy working out our projected profits on his calculator.

-Rob inspected everything with an eagle eye, and complained at the slightest tear or crease 😨;
+Rob inspected everything, and complained at the slightest tear or crease 😨;

 ‘Tell the lady at the post office that you need perfect sheets.’ he would say.
 ‘And ask her not to smudge the postmarks on the first day covers.’